Limit theory for point processes in manifolds: Proofs of Theorems -- Proofs of Theorems 3.1--3.3

 Thus the graphs $G_\lambda$ have degrees bounded uniformly by a constant independent of $\lambda$, and we can follow the argument in \cite{PY5} to complete the proof of (\ref{sSteinbd}).

-Finally, if the condition that \eq{moment1} holds for some $p > 3$ is weakened to \eq{moment1} holding for some $p > 2$, then we may similarly adapt the proof of Theorem 2.3 of \cite{PY5} and show that when $\sigma^2(\xi, \kappa) > 0$, the left hand side of (\ref{sSteinbd}) goes to zero, although at a slower rate.
-That is, in this case \eq{0324a} holds. $ $ \\
+Finally, if the condition that (\ref{moment1}) holds for some $p > 3$ is weakened to (\ref{moment1}) holding for some $p > 2$, then we may similarly adapt the proof of Theorem 2.3 of~\cite{PY5} and show that when $\sigma^2(\xi, \kappa) > 0$, the left-hand side of (\ref{sSteinbd}) goes to zero, albeit at a slower rate.
+That is, in this case (\ref{0324a}) holds. \end{pf*}